fernandoaestrella/save-soil-research/README.md

 Each output line will contain:
   1. Instagram URL
-  2. Number of Instagram follower
+  2. Number of Instagram follower (divided by 1000)
   3. Facebook URL
   4. Twitter URL
-  5. Number of Twitter followers
+  5. Number of Twitter followers (divided by 1000)
   6. LinkedIn URL
   7. Youtube URL
   8. "Contact Us" URL